-Historic Sites of Manitoba: Margaret Laurence House (312 First Avenue, Neepawa)
+Historic Sites of Manitoba: Simpson House / Margaret Laurence House (312 First Avenue, Neepawa)

-Built in 1894 for lawyer John Wemyss, this two-storey brick house in Neepawa was home to internationally-acclaimed author Margaret Laurence from 1935 to 1944.
+Built in 1894 for merchant John Simpson, this two-storey brick house in Neepawa was home to internationally-acclaimed author Margaret Laurence from 1935 to 1944.
 A provincially-designated historic site as of 1987, the house is now operated as a museum dedicated to Laurence’s literary career.
 A commemorative plaque was placed on the grounds in 1988 by the Manitoba Heritage Council.

 Margaret Laurence House (August 2012)